Arcadia, Parnon fight oil price manipulation lawsuits

-NEW YORK, Oct 10 A lawsuit claiming oil price manipulation by Arcadia Petroleum, Parnon Energy and two oil traders in early 2008 had no factual support, a lawyer for the defendants told a judge on Wednesday, but their accusers cited a potentially damaging email.
+NEW YORK A lawsuit claiming oil price manipulation by Arcadia Petroleum, Parnon Energy and two oil traders in early 2008 had no factual support, a lawyer for the defendants told a judge on Wednesday, but their accusers cited a potentially damaging email.

 The traders have been accused of using a combination of contracts for physical oil futures to manipulate the market for oil at the key U.S. hub of Cushing, Oklahoma, including in January, March and April 2008.